Get your online insurance quote

 This will likely depend on whichever company is cheaper!

-If this is your first time getting car insurance, or you’ve just moved to Ontario, a broker can make things easier.
+If this is your first time getting car insurance, or you’ve just moved to Ontario, a broker can make the whole thing easier.

 They’ll walk you through the process, and find you the best rate.